vncg/react-admin/docs/List.md

 The columns of the CSV file match all the fields of the records in the `dataProvider` response.
 That means that the export doesn't take into account the selection and ordering of fields in your `<List>` via `Field` components.
 If you want to customize the result, pass a custom `exporter` function to the `<List>`.
 This function will receive the data from the `dataProvider` (after step 1), and replace steps 2-3 (i.e. it's in charge of transforming, converting, and downloading the file).

-**Tip**: For CSV conversion, you can import [Papaparse](https://www.papaparse.com/), a CSV parser and stringifier which is already a react-admin dependency.
-And for CSV download, take advantage of react-admin's `downloadCSV` function.
+**Tip**: For CSV conversion, you can import [Papaparse](https://www.papaparse.com/), a CSV parser and stringifier which is already a vn-kooch-react-admin dependency.
+And for CSV download, take advantage of vn-kooch-react-admin's `downloadCSV` function.

 **Tip**: You may also remove the `<ExportButton>` by passing `false` to the `exporter` prop: `exporter={false}`